duke-bgc-lab/neonMetabolismHelpers/README.md

 -   'qaqc': based on the results of [Rhea et al. (2022)](https://www.hydroshare.org/resource/03c52d47d66e40f4854da8397c7d9668/), we recommend using their evaluation of the NEON discharge product, and the evaluation is imported using `get_neon_Q_eval()`.

 -   'simulation': this uses discharge simulations prepared by the [MacroSheds](https://github.com/MacroSHEDS/macrosheds) project and can be accessed for each site using `nmh_get_neon_Q_sim()`.
-More details on these simulations can be found [add link here].
+More details on these simulations can be found [here](https://hess.copernicus.org/articles/28/545/2024/).

 ## Get data